2025 CATS Affiliate Scholar Award RFA

 Personal Statement/Career Development Plan

-• Are the candidate’s career goals in line with the KL2 program?
+• Are the candidate’s career goals in line with the CATS program?

-• What is the likelihood that the participation in the KL2 program will contribute substantially to the development of the candidate and lead to scientific independence?
+• What is the likelihood that the participation in the CATS program will contribute substantially to the development of the candidate and lead to scientific independence?

 • Are the qualifications of the potential mentors appropriate?